An important note

 When I unpacked my items, everything was still frozen, and I was able to quickly store the items in my freezer.

-Additionally, most of the packaging is recyclable, with details on how to recycle each component available on the service’s website.
+Additionally, most of the packaging is recyclable, with details on how to recycle each component available on the company’s website.

 My order also included a booklet with information about the company, including the steps it’s taking to support sustainability.